 If you have been around here for a while, you have heard me say many times, our mission statements are our litmus tests for all of our decisions.

-Additionally, answering this question will help you consider what you will need to say no to, in order to say yes to this decision.
+Additionally, answering this question will help you prioritize your decisions.
+Knowing your general purpose will help you know what you will need to say no to, in order to say yes to this decision.

 4. Will this hinder my witness for the Lord or jeopardize my integrity?